 Need help creating your digital illustration portfolio?

-If you are interested in a career as Digital Illustrator take a look at CG Spectrum’s Introduction to Concept Art and Illustration course.
+If you are interested in a career as Digital Illustrator take a look at CG Spectrum’s Concept Art and Illustration Essentials course.
 The course is taught by professional Illustrator Eric Wilkerson who has worked in film, television, advertising, publishing, animation, comics, and video games for companies such as Weta Workshop, Marvel, Scholastic, and Disney Publishing.
 Eric will instruct you in advanced painting techniques, entertainment industry application, and portfolio and career advancement.

 Give your career a boost, learn industry-standard digital techniques, and produce your own high-end digital portfolio to propel you into the career of your dreams!